Here's all that you need to know about Mauritius in November:

 The fresh waters of Mauritius is a magical gateway to the world of vibrant, bright corals and spectacular marine life.
 You will also come across shipwrecks belonging to the 18th century.
 Whether you are a first-timer looking to get certified in this field or a professional, the island packs a whole-hearted experience for everyone out there.
 You can also opt for a boat tour with a romantic candlelight dinner with your loved one and spend the evening surrounded by breathtaking scenery.
 Planned a trip with the fam?
 Fret not, as Mauritius packs an unforgettable family trip experience too.
 Hop on a dolphin cruise with your family early in the morning, and spot magnificent dolphins.
 These tours usually happen on Flic en Fac or Tamarin Bay beaches.

 3. Be mesmerised by the Seven Coloured Earth

-November is an excellent time to head over to Chamarel, a small village in Mauritius which woos tourists in large crowds.
+November is an excellent time to head over to Chamarel, a small village in Mauritius that woos tourists in large crowds.
 What's unique about this place?
 You might not realise the marvel until you climb up the deck and spectate down at the earth.
 You will then clearly notice that the sand is of seven different colours.
-The hue of colours ranges from golden, brown, yellow, to a surprisingly red, green, and blue.
+The hue of colours ranges from golden, brown, yellow, to surprisingly red, green, and blue.
 Also called "Terres des Sept Couleurs," the seven vibrant colours are seen due to a strange and rare geological oddity caused by volcanic activities.
-Red is patches of iron, and the blue colour is caused by aluminium.
+Red is a patch of iron, and the blue colour is caused by aluminium.
 While you are there, take a trip to Chamarel Waterfalls for yet another great photoshoot opportunity to show off on the 'Gram.